Pickering Town F.C.: Yorkshire and Northern Counties Leagues

-Pickering eventually joining the Yorkshire Football League Division Three in 1972.
+Pickering eventually joined the Yorkshire Football League Division Three in 1972.
 They started well in the league, and during their second season were promoted to Division Two as champions.
 Pickering Town finished as runners-up to Bridlington Town in the 1974–75 season and thus were promoted to the top division of the Yorkshire League.

 They dropped in form a couple of seasons later, getting relegated in two successive seasons.
 For the rest of the decade Pickering lingered around the mid parts of the Yorkshire League Division Three.
 In 1982 they became founding members of the Northern Counties East Football League and were in the NCE Premier Division from 1992.
 It was around this time that the club first entered the FA Challenge Cup, they knocked out Penrith before losing to North Yorkshire rivals, Northallerton Town in the next round.

 A few seasons later in 1996–97, they knocked out Pontefract Collieries 2–1 in the competition, but lost to Bishop Auckland in the next round.
-In terms of the draw, the club has had very bad luck in the competition, as every time they reached the 1st Qualifying Round, they were forced to play away from home.
+In terms of the draw, the club has had very bad luck in the competition, as every time they reached the 1st qualifying round, they were forced to play away from home.
 In 1999 Pickering were relegated to the NCE First Division.
 This was to last only two seasons and promotion back to the Premier Division came in 2001.